Easy rum flambéed pineapple tarte tatin

 Serve with whipped coconut cream, cream, or vanilla ice cream.

-* Note – to whip coconut cream, simply whisk a tin of coconut cream until it is in soft peaks. it doesnt whip up very stiff like cream.
-I added 2 tablespoons of icing sugar to the cream to sweeten it slightly and added a few drops of vanilla extract for additional flavour.
+To whip coconut cream, simply whisk a tin of coconut cream until it is in soft peaks. it doesn’t whip up very stiffly like cream.
+I added two tablespoons of icing sugar to the cream to sweeten it slightly and added a few drops of vanilla extract for additional flavour.

-If you wanted to leave the alcohol out, simply do so and skip the flambee stage.
+If you want to leave the alcohol out, simply do so and skip the flambee stage.

 A few of my favourite pineapple recipes: